 Chapter 7 student loan bankruptcy hardship discharges are hard but not impossible to get.
-A Chapter 7 debtor has to prove that:
+A Chapter 7 debtor must prove the following:

-- he has taken every option to attempt to repay the student loan
+- Every option has been taken to attempt to repay the student loan.

-- not granting a hardship discharge would create an “undue hardship” on the debtor and the debtor’s dependents.
+- Not granting a hardship discharge creates an “undue hardship” on the debtor and the debtor’s dependents.

-In essence you are saying the student loan will never be collected, and all that collections will do is abuse the debtor and worsen the plight of the debtor needlessly.
-If you can’t prove that statement then you can’t hardship discharge the student loan in a Chapter 7.
-Often the strategy may be best to attempt to partially discharge the student loan instead of attempting to hardship discharge all of the loan.
+In essence, you state that the student loan will never be collectible and that collections are abusive to the debtor and worsen the plight of the debtor needlessly.
+If you can’t prove that statement then you can’t hardship discharge the student loan in Chapter 7.
+Often the best strategy is to attempt to partially discharge the student loan instead of attempting to hardship discharge the entire loan.

 Student Loans in Default

-The rules for student loan discharges are found in Section 523(a)(8), which denies a bankruptcy discharge… unless excepting such debt from discharge under this paragraph would impose an undue hardship on the debtor and the debtor’s dependents
+The rules for student loan discharges are found in Section 523(a)(8), which denies a bankruptcy discharge… unless excepting such debt from discharge under this paragraph imposes an undue hardship on the debtor and the debtor’s dependents.

-Student loan hardship discharges have been granted for medical reasons that would preclude working.
-Other hardship discharges exist.
-Many cases have partially discharged student loan debt even when it is very unlikely the debtor will ever have the capacity to pay back a student loans.
+Student loan hardship discharges are sometimes granted for medical reasons that preclude working.
+Other hardship discharges exist, as well.
+In addition, many cases show partially discharged student loan debt even when it is very unlikely the debtor will ever have the capacity to pay back student loans.

 It isn’t enough to say that a person has a temporary problem and expects to find a job soon.
-Judges look at education, health and potential earning potential and often take the position that at some point the debtor may be able to repay some part of the student loan and should be denied a hardship discharge.
+Judges look at education, health, and potential earning potential.
+They often take the position that at some point the debtor might be able to repay some part of the student loan and should be denied a hardship discharge.
 Student loan lenders believe bankrupting the debt is unlikely, so they rarely work out modifications or any repayment deal.
-They have little incentive to strike a deal.
+That’s because they have little incentive to strike a deal.